Manage risk-based authentication (RBA) settings

 IP/Geolocation

-- Compare the user’s current location with the list of locations previously associated with the user.
-If that location matches one on the list, the user passes a location history test.
+- Compare the user's current location with locations previously associated with the user.
+If there is a match, the location history test passes.

 Device Data